faicaiwawa/PromptVT/README.md

 :exclamation: Ubuntu(Linux) is highly recommended, Windows has some weird installation problems and model inference problems.

-:exclamation: This is the CPU version, no CUDA or GPU required.
+:exclamation: This is the CPU edition, no CUDA or GPU required.

 ## Usage
 ### Installation